 In contrast to Cortadito, the Gibraltar coffee drink can be more intense because it uses less milk.

-Neither drinks don’t come with milk foam.
+Neither drink comes with milk foam.
 Also, Cortadito and Gibraltar don’t use sugar or other flavors.

 Check the recipe of Piccolo latte.